Frequently Asked Questions

 Will I be… you know… exposed?

-First and foremost, all legitimate massage businesses in the United States will have strict policies regarding the integrity of your modesty.
+First and foremost, all legitimate massage businesses in the United States will have strict policies regarding your modesty.
 Genitalia, breasts and the gluteal cleft should remain covered with either a sheet or towel at all times.
 If you are ever in a situation where you feel uncomfortable you are within your rights to request a more modest draping.
 If that is not immediately provided, you have the right to terminate that session.

 At Triskele Wellness, our policy is that clients will be under the sheet and blanket, fully covered, before the therapist enters the room.
 The blanket and sheets will remain on the client at all times.
 The therapist only exposes the part of the body she is working on (back, arm, leg, feet, etc), and the breasts, gluteal cleft, and genitals are never exposed.
 As our owner likes to say to all first-time receivers of massage “the important bits are always covered.”